USRC Scammel (1798)

-USRC Scammel or sometimes referred to as Scammel II was a Revenue Cutter built in 1798 to serve in the Quasi-War with France.
+USRC Scammel or sometimes referred to as Scammel II was a revenue cutter built in 1798 to serve in the Quasi-War with France.
 After completion she was transferred to the U.S. Navy and served in the West Indies naval squadron commanded by Commodore John Barry.
-She assisted the sloop USS Portsmouth in the capture of the French ship Hussar.
+While in Revenue-Marine service her captain was John Adams.
+In a letter dated 20 May, 1799 Navy Secretary Benjamin Stoddert notified the Treasury Secretary that he should consider her to be officially transferred to the U.S. Navy.
+In U.S. Navy service her first captain was Lieutenant Mark Fernald.
+She assisted the sloop USS Portsmouth in the surrender of the French navy ship Hussar August 20-22, 1799.
+Arrived in New York late September, 1799.
+She was ordered to St. Kitts on 16 October, 1799.
 After the war, the Navy retained Scammel until it was sold in 1801.